PetroMLAI/PetroMLAI/README.md

 Applied TDA to high-resolution FIB-SEM imaging of the Chattanooga Shale to quantify organic matter network connectivity at the pore-scale, reavealing structural factors behind its oil recovery potential.

 ### [Nanopore Flow and CO2-EOR Screening in Lower Eagle Ford Shale](https://github.com/PetroMLAI/-CO2-Flow-in-LEF-Kerogen-Nanopores)
 Applied Knudsen-corrected pore network modeling and machine learning to FIB-SEM imaging of Lower Eagle Ford shale.
+Isolated the standalone effect of nanopore physics from network-topology effects on permeability, and validated results against independent real pore-network data.

 > *More projects coming soon.*